Soothing DIY Arnica Cream Recipe For Sore Muscle Relief

 I recommend either one of these silicone containers or amber glass jars.

-Step-by-Step Guide to Making Your Arnica Cream
+Step-by-Step Guide For How To Make Your Arnica Cream

 Making this arnica cream at home is simple and satisfying.
 Once you gather your ingredients, the rest comes together quickly.
 Here’s how I make mine: